growr-xyz/growr-documentation/specification/1-3-components.md

 ## Growr components

 The following section contains a list of the main Growr components, participating in the lending and funding processes of the protocol.
-For more details, see [Growr components](#ref-8-2).
+For more details, see [Architecture components](#ref-8-2).

 Front-end applications: